acwstudio/nginx-reverse-proxy-ssl-local/README.md

 cd ~/projects/reverse/
 docker-compose up -d
 ```
-Set network connection between the revers proxy container and your service containers
+Set network connection between the revers proxy container and your service containers.

-Create own config files instead **asp.conf** and **laravel-docker.conf**
+Create own config files instead **asp.conf** and **laravel-docker.conf**.

 For example, docker containers of the service **asp.local** have **dev_asp-network** network,
 So I have to connect my **reverse** container to **dev_asp-network** network and run in a terminal
 ```bash
 docker network connect dev_asp-network reverse
 ```
-It needed to do for each your service.
+It needed to do for each your service network.
 ## What is a reverse proxy
 Let's start with the concept of a reverse proxy.
 A reverse proxy server is a server that sits in front
 of multiple web servers of apps, sites and services and forwards client requests to those web servers.
 Let say